-5 Co-Occurring Medical and Psychiatric Conditions

-Patients undergoing detoxification frequently present with medical and psychological conditions that can greatly affect their overall wellbeing and the process of detoxification.
-These may simply be preexisting medical conditions not related to substance use or the direct outcome of the substance abuse.
+Standard of Care for Co-Occurring Psychiatric Conditions Patients undergoing detoxification frequently present with medical and psychological conditions that can greatly affect their overall wellbeing and the process of detoxification.
+These may simply be pre-existing medical conditions not related to substance use or the direct outcome of the substance abuse.
 In either case, the detoxification process can negatively affect the co-occurring disorder or vice versa.
 Furthermore, people who abuse substances often present with medical conditions in advanced stages or in a medical crisis.
 Co-occurring mental disorders also are likely to be exacerbated by substance abuse.
 For more on treating patients with co-occurring psychiatric disorders, the reader should refer to TIP 42, Substance Abuse Treatment for Persons With Co-Occurring Disorders (Center for Substance Abuse Treatment [CSAT] 2005c).